animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-By using Spring, you can write a simple POJO and use the Spring container to bind one or more of your POJO’s public methods to a Function.
-The signature for a POJO method intended to be used as a Function must generally conform to the client’s execution arguments.
+By using Spring, you can write a simple POJO and use the Spring container to bind one or more of your POJO's public methods to a Function.
+The signature for a POJO method intended to be used as a Function must generally conform to the client's execution arguments.
 However, in the case of a Region execution, the Region data may also be provided (presumably the data is held in the local partition if the Region is a `PARTITION` Region).